 Specification

 The HCDF schema defines the complete vocabulary for describing cyber-physical robotic systems.
-It covers physical structure (components, joints, geometry, kinematics), sensors and actuators (noise models, motor curves, control modes, encoders), networking and connectivity (topology, scheduling, security, power distribution), energy systems (batteries, fuel cells, charging), embodiment intelligence (joint groups, named states, self-collision), human-machine interfaces, dynamic surfaces, firmware identity, device discovery, and a structured extension mechanism for vendor and domain-specific data.
+It covers physical structure (components, joints, geometry, kinematics), sensors and actuators (noise models, motor curves, control modes, encoders), functional and physical connectivity, communication topology and configuration, electrical power delivery, liquid and gas transfer, energy systems, joint groups, named states, self-collision, human-machine interfaces, dynamic surfaces, software identity, discovery metadata, and structured domain extensions.

 Schema Reference